Access4all/adg/pages/knowledge/aria/good-practices/README.md

 # Good ARIA practices

-**There are a few ARIA features that truly fill some gaps HTML doesn't provide a solution for.
+**There are a few ARIA features that truly fill some gaps HTML does not provide a solution for.
 Working pretty reliably in modern browsers and screen readers, some techniques can be recommended as safe to use.**

 While ARIA is not needed most of the time when developing accessible websites, it can help in certain situations to make the user experience better for screen readers.